Particle collisions in the lower dimensional rotating black hole space-time with the cosmological constant: The center-of-mass energy for the on-horizon collision

 To investigate the CM energy of the collision on the horizon of the BTZ black hole, we have to derive the 2+1 dimensional ``4-velocity'' of the colliding particle in the background of the 2+1 dimensional BTZ black hole.

 The generalized momentum $P_\mu$ is

 where the dot denotes the derivative with respect to the affine parameter $\lambda$ and $\mu, \nu = t, r, \phi$.
-Thus, the generalized momenta $P_t$ and $P_\phi$ are turned out to be
+Thus, the components $P_t$ and $P_{\phi}$ of the momentum are turned out to be

 $P_t$ and $P_\phi$ are constants of motion.
-In fact, $P_t$ and $P_\phi$ correspond to the test particle's energy per unit mass $E$ and the angular momentum parallel to the symmetry axis per unit mass $L$, respectively.
+In fact, they are correspond to the test particle's energy per unit mass $E$ and the angular momentum parallel to the symmetry axis per unit mass $L$, respectively.
 And in the following discussion we will just regard these two constants of motion as $-E\equiv P_t$ and $L\equiv P_\phi$ \cite{Hackmann}.

 The affine parameter $\lambda$ can be related to the proper time by $\tau = \mu \lambda$, where $\tau$ is given by the normalization condition $-{\mu}^2=g_{\mu \nu}\dot{x}^\mu \dot{x}^\nu$ with $\mu^2 = 1$ for time-like geodesics and $\mu^2=0$ for null geodesics.
 For a time-like geodesic, the affine parameter can be identified with the proper time, and thus from above equations (\ref{4-veloE}) and (\ref{4-veloL}), we can solve the 2+1 dimensional ``4-velocity'' components $\dot{t}$ and $\dot{\phi}$ (where the dot denotes a derivative with respect to the proper time now) as